 Nolle prosequi is one of the most desirable outcomes in a criminal case as it means the State or Government has chosen not to proceed with criminal charges.
-Keep reading to learn more about the words nolle prosequi and how it can affect a criminal case.
+Keep reading to learn more about nolle prosequi and how it can affect a criminal case.

-What Does Nolle Prosequi Mean?s
+What Does Nolle Prosequi Mean?

 Nolle Prosequi is a legal term and in Latin means, “do not prosecute.”
 It is often referred to as a nol pros.
 If you have been charged with a crime or traffic offense and the State’s Attorney decides they will not proceed with your case, they enter a Nolle Prosequi.
 This means your case is dismissed and the State has chosen to not proceed with the charges.

 Though you are likely thanking your lucky stars that you were not convicted, you may still have questions lingering.
 Or you may be wondering how does one get an outcome of nolle prosequi.

 If you have any questions, contact an experienced Maryland attorney to help walk you through the process of nolle prosequi.

 Like most American criminal law, it is based on British common law.
 In Britain, the power of nolle prosequi is given exclusively to the Attorney General.
 In the United States, the power to enter the decision of a nolle prosequi lays with the head prosecutor in each state, whether it be an Attorney General, County Attorney or District Attorney.

 In Maryland, the state employs State’s Attorneys to prosecute cases, who will be deciding when to enter a decision of nolle prosequi.